Coal News We love to talk!

 9. None of the generators has welcomed the vintage multiplier.
 The order suggests that solar projects commissioned during year 2013 would get 1.47 Solar RECs, 2014 would get 1.19 Solar RECs and 2015 onwards to get 1 REC for every 1 MWh of Generation.
 Likewise, OA and CGP based REC projects to get 0.74, 0.6 and 0.5 Solar RECs (2013, 2014 and 2015 respectively) for every 1 MWh.
 The any changes in the floor and forbearance price during the current control period or in future can have adverse impact on the REC market which is already facing challenges. Â

 The concerns put forward by the POSOCO/Power Exchange before Honorable Commission:

 1. The sale of electricity through Power Exchange route comes basically under OA in collective transaction category.Â Presently, on Power Exchange Platform, sale of RE is not separately monitored.
 Monitoring and keeping track of the amount of electricity sold under this category will be a tedious task.

 2. Clarity may also be provided to the unsold solar RECs already in the inventory because with the change in the floor and forbearance prices, their numbers are also likely to be revised which would mean a change retrospectively.

 3. The proposed amendment to the REC Regulations will entail revision of the detailed procedures and changes in the software and its testing in the REC web application.

-- MSTC to offer e-auction platform for power purchase agreements Read more
+- CIL to start e-auction for power firms without FSAs Read more